alpha-yadav/DSA/readme.md

 By following these steps, you'll build a solid foundation in algorithms and data structures.
 Remember that consistency and persistence are key.
 It takes time and effort, but the rewards are significant.

+#  A sample algorithmic problem
+Here are a few algorithmic problems of varying difficulty, with explanations to help you understand the kind of thinking involved:

+**Problem 1: Two Sum (Easy)**

+**Problem Statement:** Given an array of integers `nums` and an integer `target`, return *indices of the two numbers such that they add up to `target`*.

+You may assume that each input would have **exactly one solution**, and you may not use the *same* element twice.

+You can return the answer in any order.

+**Example:**

+`Input: nums = [2,7,11,15], target = 9`
+`Output: [0,1]`
+`Explanation: Because nums[0] + nums[1] == 9, we return [0, 1].`

+**Solution Approach:**  A brute-force approach would be to check every pair of numbers in the array.
+A more efficient approach would use a hash table (dictionary in Python) to store numbers and their indices.
+As you iterate, check if the complement (`target - current_number`) exists in the hash table.

+**Problem 2: Reverse a Linked List (Medium)**

+**Problem Statement:** Reverse a singly linked list.

+**Example:**

+`Input: 1->2->3->4->5->NULL`
+`Output: 5->4->3->2->1->NULL`

+**Solution Approach:** This problem requires understanding linked list manipulation.
+You'll need to iterate through the list, keeping track of the previous node and reversing the pointers.
+Iterative and recursive solutions are both possible.

+**Problem 3:  Longest Palindromic Substring (Hard)**

+**Problem Statement:** Given a string `s`, find the longest palindromic substring in `s`.

+**Example:**

+`Input: s = "babad"`
+`Output: "bab" or "aba"` (both are valid answers)

+**Solution Approach:**  This is a classic problem with several approaches.
+A brute-force solution would check all possible substrings.
+More efficient solutions involve dynamic programming or expanding around the center of potential palindromes.

+**Which problem to choose depends on your skill level:**

+* **Problem 1** is a good starting point if you're new to algorithms.
+It focuses on efficient data structure usage.
+* **Problem 2** tests your understanding of linked lists and pointer manipulation.
+* **Problem 3** is a more challenging problem that requires a deeper understanding of algorithms and potentially dynamic programming.

+Remember to try solving these problems yourself before looking up solutions.
+The process of struggling and learning is crucial for improving your algorithmic thinking.
+Many online resources (like LeetCode, HackerRank, etc.) offer these problems and more, along with tools to test your code.